 Young Farmer engagement and development

-The UDV is organising the 2017 tour of New Zealand funded by the Gardiner Foundation.
-This will provide an opportunity for five or six of the best industry talents to share a ‘hands-on’ education of a competitors farming structures and systems, develops a peer network and links farm based and farm service based people.
+The UDV ran the 2017 tour of New Zealand in February funded by the Gardiner Dairy Foundation.
+This provided an opportunity for six of the best industry talents to share a ‘hands-on’ education of a competitors farming structures and systems, develops a peer network and links farm based and farm service based people.